 - Minion and Tactician need a form of “virtual payload” to mitigate their drawbacks of discarding your hand.

-- Storyteller needs high-value treasures, or having money before playing it, to work as draw.
+- Storyteller and Capital City need high-value treasures, or having money before playing them, to work as draw.

 - Will-o-Wisp can be hard to get, plus it doesn’t always draw you an extra card.